harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-service-now-tickets-in-cd-stages.md

 * Automatically update change requests in ServiceNow to track updates to your build, test, and production environments by adding a **ServiceNow Create** step in your Pipeline.
 * Automatically assign tickets in ServiceNow to triage and resolve incidents quickly in case of Pipeline failures.

-## Important notes
+## Important notes for using templates

 * You must add a Harness [ServiceNow connector](/docs/platform/connectors/ticketing-systems/connect-to-service-now) before or during the Create ServiceNow step setup.
-* You must install the Harness application before using templates to create ServiceNow tickets.​
+* You must install the You must install the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh) before using templates to update ServiceNow tickets.
 * Make sure you have the following roles:
-	+ `x_harne_harness_ap.integration_user_role​` to access supported APIs, view Harness support details and access Templates.
+	+ `x_harne_harness_ap.integration_user_role​` to access templates.
 	+ `itil` for end-to-end integration with Harness platform.​​​
 * Review [add ServiceNow approval stages and steps](/docs/platform/Approvals/service-now-approvals).

+### Required ServiceNow integration app for Harness templates

+The Integration for Harness Software Delivery Platform app is required to update ServiceNow tickets using Harness templates.
+You can install the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the  [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh).

+For more information, go to the [ServiceNow installation guide](https://store.servicenow.com/appStoreAttachments.do?sys_id=1fc1632b872f4dd0970e2178cebb35ba).

+## Important note for using the ServiceNow API

-* The ServiceNow API only allows date time and time values in the UTC timezone only.
+The ServiceNow API only allows date time and time values in the UTC timezone only.
 Consequently, input for any datetime/time fields in Harness ServiceNow steps must be provided in UTC format irrespective of time zone settings in your ServiceNow account.

 The timezone settings govern the display value of the settings not their actual value.
 The display values in the Harness UI depend on ServiceNow timezone settings.

-## ServiceNow user roles

-You can install the Harness app in your ServiceNow instance from the ServiceNow [store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh).
-For more information, see the ServiceNow [installation guide](https://store.servicenow.com/appStoreAttachments.do?sys_id=1fc1632b872f4dd0970e2178cebb35ba).

 ## Add a ServiceNow Update step